javornikolov/tdd-with-dbfit-bgoug-201305/README.markdown

 I'll be adding description of the content and some references to useful information.

-## TODO
-* Simplify the description
-* Add the relevant sources

 ## Presentation Slides

-Rendered slides are accessible:

-* Via web browser in [html format](http://javornikolov.github.io/tdd-with-dbfit-bgoug-201305)
+Rendered slides are available in [html format](http://javornikolov.github.io/tdd-with-dbfit-bgoug-201305) and PDF-like one at [slideshare](http://www.slideshare.net/javornikolov/tdd-with-db-fit-and-oracle-bgoug-conference-20130518)
-* As PDF version at [slideshare](http://www.slideshare.net/javornikolov/tdd-with-db-fit-and-oracle-bgoug-conference-20130518)

 Source of slides is in [tdd-with-dbfit-presentation](tdd-with-dbfit-presentation)